 Saboga and the Pearl Islands has a very rich history dating far back into pre-Colombian times.
 Numerous shell middens and fish traps built to capture fish at low tide are the reminders of the original indigenous peoples who lived here before the Spanish arrived.
 The fish traps, also called fish corrrals, are still used today by the local villagers more than 500 years after they were originally built.
 Smithsonian-sponsored archaelogical excavations on nearby Isla Pedro Gonzales have been dated back over 8,000 years

-The shell middens on Saboga are the garbage dumps where the indigenous people threw out their trash.
+The many shell middens on Saboga are the old garbage dumps where the indigenous peoples threw out their trash.
 The variety of sea shells tell us a lot about their marine diet, and shards of broken pottery are mixed in with the shells.

 By 1530 – less than 40 years after Columbus’ discovery of the Americas – all the indigenous people on Saboga were dead of either disease or execution by the Spanish conquistadors.
 Without a local population, the Spanish had no way to harvest the pearls that gave the islands their name.
 So, they quickly imported slaves from Africa to do the pearl diving, and their descendants live here in the islands to this day.
 There are local fishing villages on Saboga, Pedro Gonzales, and three on Isla del Rey that are all home to descendants of the original slaves.